 An Area of Outstanding Natural Beauty (AONB) is a precious landscape whose distinctive character and natural beauty are so outstanding that it is in the nation's interest to safeguard them.
 Each AONB has been designated for special attention by reason of their high qualities.
 These include their flora, fauna, historical and cultural associations as well as scenic views.
 AONB landscapes range from rugged coastline to water meadows to gentle downland and upland moors.
 The Countryside and Rights of Way Act, 2000 (the "CRoW" Act) added further regulation and protection, ensuring the future of AONBs as important national resources.
 In the Solent, half of the Isle of Wight has been characterised as an AONB as has the whole of Chichester Harbour.

-A Heritage Coast is a strip of UK coastline designated by the Countryside Agency in England and the Countryside Council for Wales as having notable natural beauty or scientific significance.
+A Heritage Coast is a strip of UK coastline designated for its notable natural beauty or scientific significance.
 It is a non-statutory, and designations can only be made with the agreement of local authorities and land owners.
 In the Solent, the Isle of Wight has two stretches of coast, which have been formally designated as Heritage Coast and fall entirely within the designated AONB.
 These coastal areas have particular characteristics because of their natural landscape beauty, distinctive flora and fauna and their heritage features of archaeological and architectural interest.

 The Tennyson Heritage Coast, named after the Poet laureate who lived in Farlington House overlooking Freshwater Bay, begins at Totland on the Solent and stretches along the southwest shore of the Isle of Wight nearly to Ventnor.
 The Hampstead Heritage Coast stretches along the northwestern (Solent) shore of the Isle of Wight from Yarmouth harbour to Thorness Bay, near Cowes.
 At Boulder, near Hampstead, these cliffs are especially rich in fossils - it has been claimed that this exposed deposit of Oligocene fossils embedded in the clay is the richest on earth.